Amwell's licensed online therapists are on call to provide treatment whenever you need help.

-Review our psychiatrist’s education, experience, and approach to treatment and choose a psychiatrist that works for you.
+- Review our providers's education, experience, and approach to treatment and choose a provider that works for you.

-Provide your phone number so that we can reach you if your appointment changes.
+- Add your phone number.
+This will give us a way to reach you if your appointment changes.

-That’s it!
-On the day of your appointment you’ll talk to your psychiatrist and address your concerns
+- That's it!
+On the day of your appointment you'll talk to your provider and address your concerns.

 Through the Amwell website or mobile app, you can see a psychiatrist face-to-face from the privacy and comfort of your own home to address common behavioral health challenges.
 Psychiatrists are different than Amwell’s therapists in that they have the ability to prescribe medications for the treatment of diagnosed mental disorders.

 No. The cost is the same no matter when you talk with a psychiatrist.

 One in four Americans is affected by emotional distress at some point in their life, but only one in eight seeks care.
 From chronic concerns such as depression and anxiety, to recent stress caused by events such as grief, divorce, parenthood, and other major life changes, online psychiatry allows for reliable and convenient visits with licensed and highly-trained physicians.
 In addition to the initial consultation and diagnosis, here are a few reasons people go online to see a psychiatrist: